-3. Research results

-3.1.
-Analysis of available regional (for Saint Petersburg) resources informing about extracurricular activities

 Before putting forward the idea of combining information flows into a single information field, the author analyzed the available sources on a given topic.
 The author was looking for resources on the Internet (sites, platforms) that contain information about extracurricular activities - competitions, Olympiads, forums and conferences.
 If we take the federal level, then as it was already written earlier, All-Russian competitions and other events are posted on the information portal AIS Youth of Russia from Rosmolodezh, then the website of the Ministry of Education and Science, the official website of the Ministry of Education.
 These are the most relevant sources in the context of this study, as they cover major events supported by the state, that is, most events on a non-commercial basis.
 Also, if you take third-party resources for posting information about All-Russian extracurricular activities, then there are a number of sites that meet the chosen focus of the study.
 Namely, the International educational portal of modern Competencies Profconcourse, the All-Russian scientific and educational magazine FgosUrok, the student Portal STUDPORTAL, the MirOlimpiad, which hosts All-Russian Olympiads and competitions, the Online Olympiad, VseznaykinoRF and All-competitions.
 Further, the author searched for sources of information on extracurricular activities on a territorial basis, that is, by region (St. Petersburg).
 Regarding local, regional and interregional (St. Petersburg and Leningrad region) events for extracurricular activities, the author concludes that there are not even common resources, such as, for example, for All-Russian ones.
 That is, what the universities themselves, non-profit organizations conduct, those events from the requests to the KNSH are either not posted at all, or have their own separate website, or are published on the information resources of universities.
 As we can see, there are a sufficient number of different resources with information on extracurricular activities.

 What disadvantages does the author see at this stage?: